jpldx/drone-plugin-dingtalk-message/README.md

 # What is ?
-Drone plugin for Dingtalk robot message.
+A Drone plugin for DingTalk robot message.